-$\frac{1}{2}$ - Does not include real estate, PED, and CM
+1 - Does not include real estate, PED, and CM

-5.2.1 Residual Risk
+5.2.2 Residual Risk

 Residual risk is the risk that remains after the proposed CSRM is implemented.
 Residual risk includes the consequence of capacity exceedance as well as consideration of project performance, robustness, and resiliency.
-For the refinement of the TSP, residual risk remains in that project implementation does not expect to eliminate all damages.
+For the RP, residual risk remains in that project implementation is not expected to eliminate all damages.
 Approximately 46% percent of residual risk remains for Okaloosa County and approximately 68% remain for West Destin.
 Project implementation on Okaloosa Island mainly reduces flooding and project implementation on West Destin reduces flooding and wave attack.